 On my previous visit, I met an 18-year-old part-timer named Jane.
 She did not know who I was and assumed that I was a senior employee from another department.
 She was nice and sweet once we talked, and then I asked her how her first month was at the company.
 That’s when a slew of complaints flooded my eardrums.
-Was she one of the chronic complainers?
+Was she one of the constant protesters?

 “Well, you know,” Jane started, “I am still learning everything, but I have a hard time dealing with different managers here.
 They all have different techniques for doing their jobs, and I was expected to learn all of them.
 I mean, why can’t they pair up one manager per intern so that my life would be easy here?”

 I tried to understand her- the chronic complainer.
 “I hear you, but I don’t see what’s wrong with any of them.
 Isn’t it good that you have managers who are doing all these things to ensure the project’s success?”
 I said.